 However, if we look at the side of our Spanish neighbor, we realize that the figures circulating on the net are sometimes very far from reality.
 It's even a slap when you analyze the padel with a magnifying glass.

 First, to give an exact figure is impossible because the padel is a sport mainly "leisure".
-So do not necessarily refer to the numbers of licensees even if ... in 2012, the Spanish Padel Federation had a total of only 39 652 licensed (when the tennis has surprisingly 103 898 in 2012) and thus ranked at the 19e position of sports federations in relation to the number of licensees ...
-Another figure that gives us the fep: the number of women redundant is approximately 1 / 3, much more than the Spanish national average equal to 20%.
+So do not necessarily refer to the numbers of licensees even if ... in 2012, the Spanish Padel Federation had a total of only 39 652 licensed (when the tennis has surprisingly 103 898 in 2012) and thus ranked at the 19e position of the sports federations in relation to the number of licensees ...
+Another figure that gives us the fep: the number of women redundant is about 1 / 3, much more than the Spanish national average equal to 20%.

 The World Padel Tour: "12 Million Practitioners"

 Problem, the World Padel Tour (WPT), the professional padel circuit, announces however 12 millions of practitioners in the world ...
 And it is this figure that continues to be taken up in the heart in newspapers, websites, etc. Moreover, we may have contributed to it at times.

 This would mean that there are roughly 9 million practitioners outside the Spanish borders.
 Of course, Argentina is a huge pool of padel, but according to a number of padel in Argentina, "if there are already as many players in Argentina as in Spain, it is already the end of the world".